-Assessment Results & Analysis: In 20-21, 91% of the students (N = 131) answered 70% of the quantitative questions presented from the approved test bank correctly.
+Assessment Results & Analysis: In 21-22, 77% of the students (N = 167) answered 70% of the quantitative questions presented from the approved test bank correctly.

-The standard of 70% was met as 91% of the students responded to 70% of the questions correctly, an indication that the students have achieved quantitative skill competencies.
+The standard of 70% was met as 77% of the students responded to 70% of the questions correctly, an indication that the students have achieved quantitative skill competencies.
 Results indicate that students were able to effectively apply these techniques to solve financial and managerial problems in order to make sound management decisions in various hospitality industry environments.
 Faculty highlight the significance of providing extensive reviews for students and a second project designed to solidify the concepts as a potential explanation for the positive results.
 This year's performance maintains the high level of success established by prior adjustments as described below.

-In the 19-20 year, the standard of 70% was met as 85% of the students responded to 70% of the questions correctly, an indication that the students have achieved quantitative skill competencies.
-In the 18-19 year the standard was met, and the results were used to review those questions where students were deficient and the course material or how the material was presented were reviewed and adjusted as necessary.
+In the 20-21 year, the standard of 70% was met as 91% of the students responded to 70% of the questions correctly, an indication that the students have achieved quantitative skill competencies.
+In the 19-20 year the standard was met, and the results were used to review those questions where students were deficient and the course material or how the material was presented were reviewed and adjusted as necessary.
+Adjustments included providing more resources or providing illustrations that would help in the comprehension of the specific concepts where the deficiency were identified.